Datagaps is the only company to be listed in Gartner® DataOps Tools & Data Observability market guides

 • Filter, test, and preview output instantly

-This is achieved through data model section in Data Quality Monitor where users can create these data pipeline stages and validate them accordingly where they can verify the data quality score through validation rules.
+This tiered approach enables early identification of data issues, preventing downstream failures and maintaining consistency through transformations.
+It is achieved through the data model section in Data Quality Monitor, where users create pipeline stages and validate each against data quality rules.

 4. Data Reconciliation — Data and Metadata Driven Comparison